What are electricity rebates?

 Electricity, Gas and Water Rebate

-Previously known as the Utilities Concession, the Electricity, Gas and Water Rebate covers electricity, natural gas, water and sewerage for pensioners, veterans and low-income households in the ACT.
+The Electricity, Gas and Water Rebate covers electricity, natural gas and water for pensioners, veterans and low-income households in the ACT.

 Rebate amount